 This article has been reviewed for accuracy by our peer review team which includes clinicians and medical professionals.
 Learn more about our peer review process.

 Making the decision to switch to a new therapist can be nerve-wracking.
-An individual may feel like they’ve shared all of their secrets and struggles with their mental health provider, and it can feel awkward to end that relationship.
-Recognizing when it’s time to make a change, and more importantly, knowing how to do it, can provide peace of mind for those who wonder if they can get more from their therapy sessions.
+An individual may feel like they’ve shared all their secrets and struggles with their mental health provider, and it can feel awkward to end that relationship.
+Recognizing when it’s time to make a change and, more importantly, knowing how to do it can provide peace of mind for those who wonder if they can get more from their therapy sessions.

 A Therapist May Not Be a Good Fit

-The truth is that all mental healthcare providers have had clients discontinue therapy at some point.
-While no one likes hearing that they aren’t someone else’s cup of tea, therapists recognize that not all clients are good candidates for their methods and philosophy, and personality clashes or differences of opinions can impede the effectiveness of counseling.
+The truth is that all mental health care providers have had clients discontinue therapy at some point.
+While no one likes hearing that they aren’t someone else’s cup of tea, therapists recognize that not all clients are good candidates for their methods and philosophy, and personality clashes or differences of opinion can impede the effectiveness of counseling.

 Etiquette for Switching Therapists